 There are many other country-specific obligations that an employer in these or other countries may have, and depending on the country, a different division of responsibilities may be necessary between you and the Employer of Record.
 Be sure to get all the fine print clarified!

 To be able to help you with multi-country HR and Payroll, the Employer of Record should have extensive experience and knowledge of international payroll, operations and in-house HR to help you.
 On top of that, they should have a good grasp on local employment and tax legislation and how it evolves.
 They should have the ability of making sense of that information and packaging it in a way that makes it easy for you to digest.
 (Boundless has a library of comprehensive Country guides publicly available to everyone).
 Finally they need to have robust processes in place to run accurate monthly payroll, get good quality employment agreements to you, and transfer the right data.

 Investigate if, as part of the sales or onboarding process, you can speak with people who are in these roles and whose primary responsibility is employment compliance.
-Ask as many questions about the local employment law where your worker is and whether you as the client have any responsibilities you need to fulfil.
-Observe how they are answering those for you - does it feel like you're talking with a salesperson, whose goal is to entice you to buy a product, or does it feel like you're talking with someone with deep experience in HR/payroll operations who really understands your questions and the challenges that you're dealing with?
+Ask as many questions about the local employment law where your worker is and whether you, as the client, have any responsibilities you need to fulfil.
+Observe how they are answering those for you - does it feel like you're talking with a salesperson whose goal is to entice you to buy a product, or does it feel like you're talking with someone with deep experience in HR/payroll operations who really understands your questions and the challenges that you're dealing with?

 Beyond accessing this information, either through directly speaking to them or reading their content, try to gauge how much of it they have managed to automate and streamline into how they work, and their product.